At Clay, we believe people matter.

 Want to dive deeper into their personal website or social profiles?
 You guessed it, it’s in their card.

 Informed questions are the best questions.
-Besides the fact that you’ll likely get a more helpful or interesting answer, informed questions make the person you’re asking them to feel a bit more special inside.
+Besides the fact that you’ll likely get a more helpful or interesting answer, informed questions make the person you’re asking to feel a bit more special inside.

 A 1-minute review is better than no review.
 A little bit of information can go a long way, so even if it’s 30 seconds before connecting with someone, it doesn’t hurt to check their card for a quick refresher.